bsmg/beat-saber-community-wiki/mapping/advanced-audio.md

 # Song Editing using Cross-fades
 When editing a shorter version of a song and a simple hard immediate cut between two similar sections of a song isn’t enough to convince your ears (usually the sections aren’t perfectly the same, usually in non-electronic music) then applying a cross-fade between the sections usually helps.
 Any type of restructuring editing is easier in a DAW software that uses beat grid editing, but it is possible to do the same in the free software of Audacity as well, which we will show here.

 For those who don’t know, a cross-fade is when one audio track fades out while another simultaneously fades in.
 For best result find identical or near-identical sections on each end of the region you want to cut.
-Instrumental regions in electronic music better suited than regions with vocals. **Using the smallest segment possible, particularly a small section between two peaks/beats, is better to convince a listener's ears.**
+Instrumental regions in electronic music better suited than regions with vocals. **Using the smallest segment possible, particularly a small section between two peaks/beats, is better to convince a listener.**

 There is also a video of this process * [available here](https://www.youtube.com/watch?v=oSua4ITfPy8).